Louismac/CBMicroBit/README.md

   2 = longpress
  ```

 The IO Pin service currently sets all pins to inputs (receiving sensor data) and sets all pins to analogue and then outputs the values of pins 0,1 and 2.
-To have more fined grained control or use pins as outputs, you'll need to change the IO_CONFIG characteristic settings in [CBMicroBitBridge.mm](https://github.com/Louismac/CBMicroBit/blob/master/MicroBit/MicroBit/CBMicroBitBridge.mm)
+To have more fined grained control or use pins as outputs, you'll need to change the pinInputs array [CBMicroBitBridge.mm](https://github.com/Louismac/CBMicroBit/blob/master/MicroBit/MicroBit/CBMicroBitBridge.mm)

 ## Editting the Project